SkimSafe-AB/skimsafe-blog-ex/priv/content/elixir-basics-for-beginners.md

 end
 ```

 Case statements with pattern matching are cleaner than traditional switch statements.
-You're not just comparing values - you're destructuring and extracting data at the same time.
+You're not just comparing values, you're destructuring and extracting data at the same time.

 ### Cond Statements